Introduction

 - "SUVs" have a load-bearing chassis to which the body is bolted.

-Protective equipment and work safety
+Protective equipment and safety precautions when performing work

 - Welder's mask (face protection)